MANOJ-80/FlickX/README.md

 ## 🚀 Features
 - 🔍 **Search Movies** – Easily search for your favorite movies.
 - 📈 **Trending Movies** – Discover the most popular and trending movies.
-- 🛠 **User Authentication** – Secure login and sign-up using Appwrite.
 - 🎨 **Modern UI** – Styled with Tailwind CSS for a responsive and clean design.
 - 🌐 **API Integration** – Fetches movie data from an external API.